-The NRPS benefit calculated based on the Personal Investment Account formula is equal to 5% of the eligible compensation in excess of the IRS limitation and amounts deferred (excluding any LTPP CAP deferrals).
+The NRPS is designed to restore benefits lost under the PPA, PIA, FAPP or MCC due to covered compensation limits prescribed by the Internal Revenue Code.
 Upon separation from service, within the meaning of Section 409A of the Internal Revenue Code (generally, retirement, termination of employment, or significant reduction in work schedule), the amount of retirement benefits earned under the NRPS is calculated.
 If the aggregate value is less than or equal to \$100,000, it is paid out as a lump sum six months after separation from service.
 If the aggregate value exceeds \$100,000, the value is paid out over a 15-year period in the form of a monthly annuity commencing six months after separation from service.
 The monthly benefit is the sum of the monthly principal amount and the monthly interest.
-The monthly interest is determined based on a declining balance schedule using an interest rate of 6%.
+The monthly interest was determined based on a declining balance schedule using an interest rate of 6% until April 2023 when the interest rate provided to all plan participants during the installment period was changed to 2%, generally for retirements or terminations after April 28, 2023.
+The 6% interest will be preserved for Ms. Parkhill, Mr. White and Mr. Salmon if they terminate or retire on or before April 30, 2027.
+This interest rate change aligns to standard market practice and reinforces our fiscal responsibility for Medtronic.
 In the event of the employee's death prior to the completion of the 15-year payment cycle, any remaining benefits from the NRPS are payable per the beneficiary designation on record.
 If a beneficiary is not named, the benefit is payable to the employee's surviving spouse, or if there is no surviving spouse, to the children, or if there are no survivors, to the estate.